Skip to main content

 Correct

-The information you communicate should be free from error including language and grammatical mistakes, this essentially supports the credibility of the information being delivered and makes you appear knowledgeable and professional.
+The information we communicate should be free from error including language and grammatical mistakes.
+This essentially supports the credibility of the information being delivered and makes us appear knowledgeable and professional.

 Confidence

-To get your message across effectively you need to exude confidence.
+To get our message across effectively we need to exude confidence.
 This means displaying positive body language, breaking down complex concepts in a simple and engaging way and responding proactively to unexpected situations.
-Consider things such as eye contact, hand gestures and your stance.
-For example, a relaxed, open stance, and a friendly tone can make a big difference in others seeing you as approachable.
+Consider things such as eye contact, hand gestures and our stance.
+For example, a relaxed, open stance, and a friendly tone can make a big difference in others seeing us as approachable.

 Content Curated By: Dr Shoury Kuttappa